FurkanBaran/Graduate-Thesis-Management/README.md

 # Graduate Thesis System (GTS)

-The Graduate Thesis System (GTS) is a comprehensive database application developed to manage graduate theses effectively.
-This project was rapidly developed over a few days upon request and utilizes PostgreSQL for backend data management.
-The application provides a user-friendly web interface for interacting with the database, facilitating efficient data entry, querying, and administration of graduate thesis records.
+The Graduate Thesis System (GTS) is a lightweight, rapidly developed database application tailored to effectively manage graduate theses.
+This project was crafted over a few days upon specific request, utilizing PostgreSQL for backend data management integrated with a Python Flask web application, enhanced with JavaScript and Bootstrap for frontend interactions.

+Despite the quick development timeline, the system robustly adheres to detailed database constraints and requirements, ensuring data integrity and compliance with the specified schema rules.
+The GTS is equipped with numerous functions designed for adding, editing, and deleting records, all while maintaining a user-friendly interface that simplifies database interaction, facilitating efficient data entry, querying, and administration of graduate thesis records.

+The application ensures that all interactions are in strict adherence to the database's integrity rules and constraints.
+Each function is carefully implemented to enforce data consistency and reliability.
+In instances where user actions might violate these predefined rules, the system provides clear and informative error messages, guiding users to resolve any potential issues effectively.
+This approach not only enhances the system's usability but also ensures the integrity and accuracy of the data maintained.

 live demo: https://gts-test.vercel.app/
 (Vercel demo uses ElephantSQL which is shutting down in 2025.
 So demo app will crash after that time.)